Photo Credit: Santi Vedri

 Deadlines

-We accept calls and/or Letters of Inquiry on a rolling basis throughout the year and make decisions about grant requests on a quarterly basis.
-If you are invited to submit a full grant application based on your Letter of Inquiry, we will provide you with a deadline for the application.
+We accept calls and/or Letters of Inquiry on a rolling basis throughout the year.
+If you are invited to submit a full grant application, we will provide you with a deadline for the application and will inform you of when you can expect a decision about your request.

 Letter of Inquiry

-If you wish to apply for a grant and have not had a conversation with foundation staff regarding eligibility to apply, please complete a Letter of Inquiry by using our online grants portal, which can be accessed here, at any time throughout the year.
+If you would like to apply for a grant, please contact the Foundation’s Executive Director by phone or by e-mail.
+If you are invited to submit a Letter of Inquiry, it can be accessed via our online grants portal here at any time throughout the year.
 Upon review, we will determine if your purpose for seeking funds aligns with our priorities and, if so, will invite you to submit a full grant application.

 Full Grant Application